zeroc-ice/ice/csharp/BuildInstructions.md

 Ice for .NET was extensively tested using the operating systems and compiler versions listed for our [supported platforms][2].

-The build requires the [Ice Builder for Visual Studio][3].
+The Visual Studio build requires the [Ice Builder for Visual Studio][3].
 You must install version 4.3.6 or greater to build Ice.

-## Compiling Ice for .NET with Visual Studio
+## Compiling Ice for .NET with Visual Studio on Windows

-### Building Ice for .NET

 Open a Visual Studio command prompt and change to the `csharp` subdirectory: